djangocon/2022.djangocon.us/_posts/2022-08-26-get-active.md

 [Mission Trails Regional Park](https://mtrp.org/trail-maps/) has 65 miles of trails, the majority of which are open to hikers and mountain bikers.
 Some of the trails are quite steep, so know your limits!

+[Torrey Pines State Nature Preserve](https://www.parks.ca.gov/?page_id=657) has about 6 miles of trails right on the ocean.
+The park is free to enter but parking does cost money.
+It's about 15 miles (20-25 minute drive outside peak hours) from the hotel.

+[Balboa Park](https://www.balboapark.org/) has over 60 miles of trails varying in difficulty, length, and elevation.
+It's accessible via city bus and only about 3-5 miles away (depending on your choice of entrance) from the hotel.

 ## Bicycling

 There's a lot of quality biking in San Diego.
 In previous years, several attendees have had luck with [Stay Classy Bike Rentals](https://stayclassybikes.com), although there are several rental services in town.